eksctl-io/eksctl/docs/proposal-005-upgrades.md

 - `kube-system:deployment/kube-dns` has to be replaced with `kube-system:deployment/coredns`, the manifest lives in [S3 bucket](https://amazon-eks.s3-us-west-2.amazonaws.com)
 - `kube-system:daemonset/aws-node` the manifest lives [in GitHub](https://github.com/aws/amazon-vpc-cni-k8s/tree/master/config)

+It should be possible to provide simple command under utils for each of these.

 ## Downgrades